System-Genesis/logger-genesis/README.md

-Easy ways to use logs and send them to rabbitmq in your service for TypeScript
+Easy ways to use logs and send them to RabbitMQ using menashmq in your service for TypeScript

 # Examples